Suggested Thesis Topics

 Technology, Data, and AI

-Since the end of the Cold War, DOD has emulated commercial Just in Time logistics techniques to reduce costs.
+Since the end of the Cold War, DOD has emulated commercial Just In Time logistics techniques to reduce costs.
 It is likely the current Defense Industrial Base cannot produce enough parts/components for the Air Mobility fleet to conduct extended Major Combat Operations against a peer competitor.
 How can Air Mobility Command address this problem prior to start of conflict, using known and emerging technologies?

 Technology, Data, and AI